remichan97/task-cli/README.md

 # Welcome to task!
-"tasklist" is a simple tasks/to-do list command line app that aims for simplicity and minimalistic for those who loves using terminal at a daily basis
+"task" is a simple tasks/to-do list command line app that aims for simplicity and minimalistic for those who loves using terminal at a daily basis

 # Why I make this
 Inspired by [this](https://www.reddit.com/r/linux/comments/vbancx/please_i_made_a_cli_tool_that_greets_you_with/) post on the r/linux sub on Reddit.
 I wanted to create the same thing using .NET Core 6.
 This project also act as a self-learning material for myself